-The Learning Ecosystem for Empowering Futures (LEEF) is a new model in higher education that provides expertise, assistance and community to faculty, staff and students in pursuit of a better campus.
+A new model in higher education that provides expertise, support and community to faculty, staff and students in pursuit of a better campus.

 UNT Battle Flag